 Yes.
 We (or your school) will keep your project until after results day, in case your school wants to ask questions about your result.
 If you want your project back after results day, please speak to your teacher or exams officer.
 If we have your work, your teacher or exams officer will be able to request that we return it.

-Can I get my project re-marked?
+Can I get my project reviewed?

 It's not normally possible for you to ask us to look at your project again.